-While some laser users operate exclusively at home, many laser operators work as vendors at local festivals, events, flea markets, or anywhere that you can set a table or booth up.
+While some laser users operate exclusively at home, many laser operators work as vendors at local festivals, events, flea markets, or anywhere that you can

 Now, for the first time ever, as a vendor, you can personalize items at lightning-fast speeds for customers while they wait.
 And the xTool F1 is so lightweight and portable that it can be operated nearly anywhere.

 The engraving speed maxes out at 3000 millimeters per SECOND.
-You may get the best results at just around a couple hundred mm per second using an XY-type laser machine.
+You may get the best results at just around a couple hundred mm per second using an XY-type laser cutting machine.
 Ultimately, if you relay to your customer that his or her personalized item may be ready for pickup in 30 minutes, they may walk away, never to be seen again.

 With the xTool F1 galvo laser, you can produce the same customized item while your customer watches, greatly reducing the chance of losing that impulse buyer.
-Items such as jewelry, coasters, leather patches, mugs, and cups can be made and delivered immediately and on the spot.
+Items such as

 A preview frame can be projected showing the operator exactly where the marking or engraving will occur reducing the chance for alignment and centering errors.